 There are no scientific studies on using acupuncture to treat bulimia.
 However, a trained acupuncturist may be able to recommend treatments for your overall health.
 Many inpatient treatment centers for eating disorders include acupuncture in their treatment plan.
 Studies have found that acupuncture can be helpful in treating addictive behaviors and anxiety in general.
 That may help people with bulimia who are in recovery.

-Therapeutic massage can be an effective may be part of a bulimia treatment plan.
+Therapeutic massage can be an effective part of a bulimia treatment plan.
 In one study, 24 teen girls who got massage therapy for 5 weeks did better than a group of girls who didn't get massage.
-Massage worked quickly, too: Women in the massage group were less anxious and depressed right after their first massages.
+Massage worked quickly, too.
+Women in the massage group were less anxious and depressed right after their first massages.
 They also had better scores on the Eating Disorder Inventory, which helps health care providers assess psychological and behavioral traits in eating disorders.

 It's very common for people with bulimia to relapse after treatment.
 They may need long-term care.